Have you been paying attention to the SEO on your website for some time? If so, you must learn about calculating roi for seo.

 One of the first steps to calculate the ROI of your SEO would be to set up tracking and analytics of the job that’s being done.
-And, no one will help you more in this step than Google, irrespective of what other SEO tools you may use.
+And no one will help you more in this step than Google, irrespective of what other SEO tools you may use.

 A. Tracking eCommerce Conversion Values

-To set the eCommerce tracking, turn on the “Enable Ecommerce” and “Enable Enhanced Ecommerce Reporting” buttons.
+To set the eCommerce tracking, turn on the “Enable eCommerce” and “Enable Enhanced eCommerce Reporting” buttons.
 Additionally, the help section of Google Analytics has information on tracking-code setup, which you might need to enable the buttons.

-And, if you aren’t the one who is used to deriving reports from Google Analytics, have a chat with your developer to do it.
+And, if you aren’t the one who is used to derive reports from Google Analytics, have a chat with your developer to do it.
 Nevertheless, setting up the eCommerce reporting button gives you access to the eCommerce reports found on the “Conversions” tab when in the Analytics mode.